Zero-inflated Beta distribution regression modeling: Simulation

+We compare BEZI, LCEB, and $\mathcal{M}_{1}$ by generating train and test data under each of these models, fitting all three models on the sets of train data, and predicting on the sets of test data.
+In the case of LCEB, and $\mathcal{M}_{1}$, $a$ is fixed at 1.
+We use Tjur's $R^2$ and AUC to evaluate the ability of each model to distinguish zero and positive observations, and $CRPS_h$ to compare each model's predictive distributions for the positive observations.
+Comparisons are performed for varying amounts of 0s in the data and, for data generated under $\mathcal{M}_{1}$, with different proportions for the sources of 0s by changing $\delta_{0}$ and $\gamma_{0}$.
+We perform 50 replications for each data-generating model and set of $\delta_{0}$ and $\gamma_{0}$, and present results averaged across the 50 runs.
+More details on the simulations are provided in the Supplement S\ref{sec:simulation_details}.

-The true data-generating model $\mathcal{M}_{1}$ outperforms the other models in all three metrics (Table \ref{tab:comp_bezi}).
-The higher $R^2$ and AUC indicate superior ability in separating the positive observations from the zero observations, revealed by the more separated parallel histograms in the top row of Fig. S\ref{fig:comp_bezi}.
-As evidenced by the lower $CRPS_h$ in Table \ref{tab:comp_bezi}, $\mathcal{M}_1$'s predictive distribution for positive observations is more concentrated around the truth in all three simulations.
-Additionally, the plots in the bottom panel of Fig. S\ref{fig:comp_bezi} demonstrate that $\mathcal{M}_{1}$ (blue) does a very good job in recovering the true means and probabilities of zero.
+When the data-generating model is $\mathcal{M}_{1}$, the true model outperforms the other models using all three prediction metrics (Table \ref{tab:m1_full_sim}).
+The higher $R^2$ and AUC indicate its superior ability in separating the positive observations from the zero observations.
+As evidenced by the lower $CRPS_h$, $\mathcal{M}_1$'s predictive distribution for positive observations is more concentrated around the truth in all scenarios.
+These findings reveal that the BEZI and LCEB models cannot capture all the $0$'s well enough when data are generated with two sources.
+That is, the regression for $\pi$ in BEZI cannot explain all the $0$'s, and the regressions for $\mu$ and $\nu$ in LCEB cannot accommodate both the positive percent covers and the large incidence of $0$'s.

-For a more rigorous comparison, we perform simulations for data with varying types and proportions of zeros.
-In particular, we generate data that have small, medium, and large proportions of zeros ($\sim$ 25\%, 50\%, 70\%, respectively).
-For each category, we also consider when the unsuitability and random chance sources are relatively balanced as well as unbalanced.
-For each category, we generate 50 train and test sets under $\mathcal{M}_1$, fit the three models on the train data, and compute Tjur's $R^2$, AUC, and $CRPS_h$ on the predictions for the test data.
-The results presented in Table \ref{tab:m1_full_sim} are averages across each of the 50 simulations, and reveal that the true model $\mathcal{M}_1$ is superior in all scenarios apart from when the BEZI model performs better in terms of $CRPS_h$ when there are large proportions of zeros in the data.
+When BEZI is the data-generating model, we see that model $\mathcal{M}_{1}$ performs very similar to and sometimes better than the true model (Table S\ref{tab:bezi_full_sim}).
+In particular, when $\delta_{0}$ is large and positive (i.e. the mean of the positive percent covers is large), the model $\mathcal{M}_{1}$ sometimes outperforms the true model.
+However, when $\delta_{0}$ is negative, the BEZI model offers prediction performance.
+This can be attributed to the dual role that $\delta_{0}$ plays in $\mathcal{M}_{1}$, as $\delta_{0}$ helps determine the mean of the positive percent covers and also contributes to the probability of 0.
+Under the BEZI model, $\delta_{0}$ only has a single role.
+Thus when $\delta_{0}$ is negative, the probability of 0 must increase under $\mathcal{M}_{1}$ if the model wishes to capture the lower positive percent covers.